Twin Falls, ID Arts and Culture

 Magic Valley Arts Council

-The council promotes art and cultural experiences throughout the greater Twin Falls area, and is now headquartered in the Twin Falls Center for the Arts on the Snake River Canyon rim.
-The facility has an outdoor plaza, two-story atrium, auditorium and multipurpose rooms used for classes.
+The Magic Valley Arts Council promotes art and cultural experiences throughout the greater Twin Falls area, and is headquartered in the Twin Falls Center for the Arts on the Snake River Canyon rim.
+The facility has an outdoor plaza, two-story atrium, auditorium and multipurpose rooms for classes.

-The Junior Musical Playhouse Company (aka JuMP Company) provides an opportunity for students in grades 1-12 to participate in two annual musical theater productions.
-Other performance groups and venues in the region include Dilettante Group of Magic Valley, Magic Valley Little Theatre, Company of Fools and King Fine Arts Center in Burley.
+As for performing arts, the Junior Musical Playhouse Co. (aka JuMP Company) gives students in grades 1-12 chances to hone their acting skills in two annual productions.
+Other performance groups in the region include Dilettante Group of Magic Valley, Magic Valley Little Theatre and Company of Fools, which stages plays at the Liberty Theatre in Hailey.